Masai Mara National Park | Best Time to Visit Masai Mara | Great Migration Safari | People Birding & Mammal List

-Masai Mara National Reserve is the world’s most famous for big game viewing!
-The reserve is located app.
-275 km from Nairobi, was opened in November 1974 and has since become Kenya’s most famous and popular animal reserve.
+Masai Mara National Park is the world’s most famous for big game viewing!
+The reserve approximately 275 km from Nairobi, was opened in November 1974 and has since become Kenya’s most famous and popular animal reserve.
 Merely the best big-game country in Kenya and should not be missed on a Kenya Safari.

 This area includes the Masai Mara National Reserve of 181,200 ha and the surrounding wildlife dispersal areas of 482,800 ha in southwestern Kenya.
 Collectively, the reserve and its surrounds are often called the Greater Mara.
 In 1996, it was nominated for designation as a World Heritage Site.